turingschool/curriculum/source/topics/environment/environment.markdown

 If this is all new for you, see [Terminal and Editor](http://tutorials.jumpstartlab.com/academy/workshops/terminal_and_editor.html)

-You can use the existing terminal, or my favourite: [iTerm2](http://iterm2.com/).
-To launch the terminal, go to Spotlight and type "Terminal" or "iTerm" and then run it.
+To launch the terminal, open Spotlight using `Command-Spacebar`, type "terminal", then enter.
-The following commands expect a terminal.

 ### XCode & Command Line Tools